microshift-io/microshift-documentation/content/en/docs/openshift-portability/_index.md

 ---
 # Differences Between OKD and MicroShift

 The design goals behind MicroShift diverge from those of OKD as a necessity of the very different operating environments each project targets.
-Namely, OKD achieves the goal of providing a full-stack, self-managed container appliction platform, targeting developer and operations-centric use cases on cloud infrastructure.
-MicroShift aims to provide an minimal OpenShift experience on small form factor, often headless devices with as conservative a resource overhead as possible.
+Namely, OKD achieves the goal of providing a full-stack, self-managed container application platform, targeting developer and operations-centric use cases on cloud infrastructure.
+MicroShift aims to provide a minimal OpenShift experience on small form factor, often headless devices with as conservative a resource overhead as possible.
 To further the project's goals, the MicroShift team has reduced OKD's feature set to remove functionality not well suited for edge use cases.

 ## Deployment